barnabywalker/bioregionalisation/README.md

 * Evaluating niche conservatism
   * [Crisp 2009](https://www.nature.com/articles/nature07764), assigned species to different biomes and evaluated whether evolutionary divergences were associated with transitions between biomes.
 * Ancestral state reconstruction
-  * [McDonald-Spicer et al. 2018](https://doi.org/10.1111/jbi.13496) use distance-based clustering and network-based clustering, but used modularity to cluster their network rather than Infomaps.
+  * [McDonald-Spicer et al. 2018](https://doi.org/10.1111/jbi.13496) use distance-based clustering and network-based clustering, but used modularity to cluster their network rather than Infomap.
 Use their bioregions to infer the ancestral area of Asteraceae.
 * Affect of climate change on different regions

 ## Some problems/questions